 Whenever a provisional appointment is made, the Board shall, within 10 days of the provisional appointment, post notices of both the actual vacancy or the filing of a deferred resignation and the provisional appointment in three public places in the District.
 It shall also publish a notice in a newspaper of general circulation.

-(NOTE: This publication, which is required by Government Code Section 6061, is only required to be published once.
-If there is no newspaper of general circulation published in the District, notice need not be published.)
+The public notice of vacancy and provisional appointment must contain the following:

-The notice shall state the fact of the vacancy or resignation and the date of the occurrence of the vacancy or the date of the filing of, and the effective date of, the resignation.
-It shall also contain the full name of the provisional appointee to the board, the date of appointment, and a statement that unless a petition calling for a special election, containing a sufficient number of signatures, is filed in the office of county superintendent of schools within 30 days of the date of the provisional appointment, it shall become an effective appointment.
+The fact of the vacancy or resignation;

+The date the vacancy occurred or the date the deferred resignation was filed and the effective date of the resignation; and

+The full name of the provisional appointee to the board and the date of the provisional appointee’s appointment.

+A statement that unless a petition calling for a special election, containing a sufficient number of signatures, is filed in the office of county superintendent of schools within thirty (30) days of the date of the provisional appointment, it shall become an effective appointment.

+A provisional appointment confers all powers and duties of a Board member upon the appointee immediately following their appointment.

 Term and Powers of Office